If you want to learn how to write better where do you go?

 But from what I gather he just sits down at his desk and keeps writing every morning anyway.
 If you listen too much to your critics you won’t get much done.
-Your writing will probably become worse and less fun.
+Your writing will probably become worse, less fun and reflect your own growing self-doubts.
 And criticism is often not even about you anyway.

 6. Read a lot.